mstksg/inCode/copy/entries/uncertainty.md

 !!!uncertain/Uncertain.hs "pattern (:+/-)"
 ~~~

-(Note that the type signature you need for this is different depending on if
+(Note that GHC 8.0 introduces a new type signature format for pattern synonyms,
-you're in GHC 8.0 and GHC 7.10; they're mutually incompatible.
-How
-unfortunate!)
+so this will only work in GHC 8.0 or above as-is)

 Now, people can pattern match on `x :+/- dx` and receive the mean and
 uncertainty directly.
 Neat!